D. C. Stover: Career

 Throughout his career he established many businesses.
 In 1876 Stover established the Stover Wind Engine Company to sell Windmills.

 In 1881 Stover started a farming machine manufacturing company called the Stover Manufacturing and Engine Company.

 In 1889 Stover founded the Stover Bicycle Manufacturing Company to produce bicycles, starting with six employees.
 The company produced bicycles under the name Phoenix.
 They were one of the early manufacturers of the Safety bicycle.

 By 1897 his bicycle company had become one of the largest bicycle producers, making 20,000 bicycles per year.
 By 1899 he had sold the company to a Bicycle Trust which organized under the name American Bicycle Company.

-Stover then started several other companies in Freeport Illinois.
+Stover then started several other companies in Freeport, Illinois.
 He manufactured combustion engines under the name Stover engine Works.
 He also operated the Stover Motor Car Company, manufacturing automobiles and marine motors.

 During Stover's career his companies produced tanks, bicycles, stationary engines, windmills, cultivators and other farm equipment.

 Personal life

-July 13, 1871 he married Mary C. (née) Porter.
+On July 13, 1871, he married Mary C. Porter.
 They had a son and a daughter.
 He made two trips around the world before his death.